Sweet Daddy Siki Documentary: An Honest Review

 Wrestling Buddy Rogers in Greensboro, North Carolina, the KKK was none too happy, although he somehow lived to tell of it.
 Nor were wrestling promoters on the East Coast seemingly pleased with his marriage to a white woman.

-In the ’60s, superstar Sammy Davis, Jr. and actress May Britt faced similar struggles, and inter-racial marriages were far less accepted in that era.
+In the โ€™60s, superstar Sammy Davis, Jr. and actress May Britt faced similar struggles, and interracial marriages were far less accepted in that era.

-They frequently drown him out with blaring, generic music where you struggle to hear what the Jackie Robinson like trailblazer says.
+So, what do the filmmakers choose to do in this 2017-released documentary?
+They frequently drowned him out with blaring, generic music where you struggled to hear what the Jackie Robinson-like trailblazer had to say.

 YouTube video